Will my dog interact with other dogs who are not PVPC pack members?

 My dog is a puller.
 Will PVPC still walk them?

 PVPC uses tools to help with dogs who have the tendency to pull on the lead.
-Gentle Leaders are our tool of choice, yet the client can provide tools they use at home.
 If your dog is a powerful breed, we will implement tools for safety and control.
 Excessive pulling can cause physical strain on walkers, therefore we use tools to help protect ourselves to ensure our physical longevity in this field.

 Does PVPC do solo walks?